 2. IVF Procedure.

-The complete IVF cycle takes around 3 weeks and involves several steps.
+The complete IVF Process takes around 3 weeks and involves several steps.
 After a thorough evaluation and screening tests, your IVF cycle begins

 - This is to stimulate the ovaries to produce multiple eggs, maturation, prevent premature ovulation, and prepare the lining of your uterus.